Fordalex/asteroid_game/readme.md

 - Allow users to change the colour of their paddle.
 - Lobbies with people in should show for others to join.
+- Allow other users to view a game in progress.

 ### Acknowledgements